mprinc/OpenFaaS-docs/docs/deployment/docker-swarm.md

 You can create a single-host Docker Swarm on your laptop with a single command.
 You don't need any additional software to Docker 17.06 or greater.
 You can also run these commands on a Linux VM or cloud host.

-This is how you initialize your master node:
+This is how you <span class='definition'>initialize your master node</span>:

 ```bash
 $ docker swarm init
 ```

-If you have more than one IP address you may need to pass a string like `--advertise-addr eth0` to this command.
+If you have <span class='important'>more than one IP address</span> you may need to pass a string like `--advertise-addr eth0` to this command.

 Take a note of the join token